GENEVA, A UNIQUE CITY!

 Please click here to review the Geneva’s public transport network.

-“Geneva Transport Card” is provided by the Geneva City free of charge for all visitors of Geneva, staying in a hotel or a hostel as a benefit arising from city tax they are paying.
+Geneva City provides the “Geneva Transport Card” free of charge for all visitors of Geneva, staying in a hotel or a hostel as a benefit arising from city tax they are paying.

-This personal (to be issued with name) and non-transferable card will be given to you when you arrive at your accommodation.
+This personal (to be issued with name) and non-transferable card will be given to you upon your arrival at your accommodation.
 It permits unlimited travel on Geneva's public transport network (UNIRESO: bus (TPG), train (CFF) and boat (Mouettes Genevoises) for the full duration of your stay including your check out day.
-It is also valid for going from Gare Cornavin to the Geneva Airport on your return after the Meeting.
+It is also valid for going from Gare Cornavin to the Geneva Airport on your return.

 FREE WIFI IN GENEVA CITY

-You can stay connected and share your experiences with the free Wi-Fi in town, Geneva city offers free Wi-Fi access in certain municipal sites including Geneva’s lakefront, Parc de la Grange et parc des Eaux-Vives, Place de Nations, etc...
+Free Wi-Fi access is available in many locations within Geneva.
+You can stay connected and share your experiences by using this free Wi-Fi network in town which is offered in certain municipal sites including but not limited to Geneva’s lakefront, Parc de la Grange et parc des Eaux-Vives, Place de Nations, etc...

 Please click here for the locations of public places with free wi-fi.